 "I chose to pursue a career in emergency medicine after seeing the calm confidence with which my emergency physician mentors treated any medical issue that came in the door.
 I admired the skill set, which requires expertise in all areas of medicine, from surgical emergencies, to medical emergencies, to pediatrics, orthopedics, dermatology and ophthalmology.
 I also love that emergency physicians care for anyone that needs care, 24 / 7/ 365, providing a safety net for those that cannot otherwise access healthcare.
 Our mantra is anyone, anything, anytime."

 -Dr. Sandy Craig, Emergency Medicine Residency Program Director at Atrium Health

-” For as long as I can remember, as a young teenager – and perhaps even earlier – I wanted to be an orthopaedic surgeon.
+" For as long as I can remember, as a young teenager – and perhaps even earlier – I wanted to be an orthopedic surgeon.
 Probably had something to do with breaking at least 10 different bones in my arms!
 I played hard, or at a minimum, I was playing pretty rough.
 My dad was a doctor and my mom was a nurse, so it’s probably in the blood lines as well.
-Spending so much time in my orthopaedic surgeon’s office played a large role in me wanting to pursue this a career as well.
+Spending so much time in my orthopedic surgeon’s office played a large role in me wanting to pursue this a career as well.
 I always went there hurting with some fractured bone, but I always left feeling so much better, and he was always in such a good mood and happy to help me.
 He would show me the x-rays and explain the cast process and I thought that was really cool.
-It inspired me.”
+It inspired me."